mconlon17/simple-vivo-book/Getting-Started.md

 	Simple VIVO is ready for use.
 	2015-10-28 10:26:31.949635 Test end
 	2015-10-28 10:26:31.949723 Finish
-	MacBook-Pro-2:vivo-pump mikeconlon$
+	mymac$

 Notice toward the bottom "Simple VIVO is ready for use."
 You're good to go!

-Or the test will respond with one or more error messages.
+If things aren't quite right, the test will respond with one or more error messages.
 The most common errors have to do with specification of the configuration file for accessing your VIVO SPARQL API.
 In some cases, your VIVO may not be accepting connections, or your username and password may not be authorized, or your uri pattern may be invalid.
 Work with your system administrator to get VIVO set up properly and the parameters needed to access VIVO set up